SaChiaChe/IRC-bot/README.md

 ## Description

-An simple IRC robot running on a server made by alexyoung (https://github.com/alexyoung/ircd.js) It has 5 functions:
+An simple IRC robot running on a IRC server made by alexyoung (https://github.com/alexyoung/ircd.js) It has 5 functions:

-### 1

-Connection to Channel & Automatic Introduction Message:
+### 1. Connection to Channel & Automatic Introduction Message:

-Connect to the desired channel and Intrduct itself
+Connect to the desired channel and Introduct itself
 ```
 PRIVMSG #*Channel* :I'm *Username*
 ```

-### 2

-Daily horoscope:
+### 2. Daily horoscope:

 When recieve a message:
 ```